For decades, Artificial Intelligence (AI) was cast as a background tool—an efficient processor of data, a passive observer

 Vojtěch Sedláček Published on:

-the discovery of multiple classes of non-coding RNAs (ncRNAs) across all kingdoms of life.
-While coding RNA mainly serves
+leading to the discovery of multiple classes of non-coding RNAs (ncRNAs) across all kingdoms of life.

 Authors:Ankith U M,